HopeAnnihilator/uah-popup-sucks/README.md

 # uah-popup-sucks
 remove that stupid popup on canvas, ONLY TESTED FOR CHROME BASED BROWSERS

-1. download and extract all files to a folder
+1. download code as zip and extract all files to a folder
 2. go to your browsers extensions page
   ex:
 &emsp;Chrome: chrome://extensions